Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects

 \eqref{eq:blip_effect} implies that the conditional mean of the blip effect is invariant of the past states and actions.
 Lastly, assume that the baseline potential outcome has a factor model representation, i.e.:

 Then we have the following proposition, \begin{proposition} Let \eqref{eq:blip_seq_exog}, \eqref{eq:blip_effect} and \eqref{eq:blip_baseline_outcomes} hold.
-This implies Assumption~\ref{assumption:LTV_factor_model} and Assumption~\ref{assumption:LTV_seq_exog} hold. \end{proposition} The proof of Proposition \ref{prop:snmm_connection} can be found in Appendix~\ref{app:snmm_assm}.
+Then Assumptions \ref{assumption:LTV_factor_model} and \ref{assumption:LTV_seq_exog} hold. \end{proposition} The proof of Proposition \ref{prop:snmm_connection} can be found in Appendix~\ref{app:snmm_assm}.
 The proof, which is an inductive argument, is in essence known in the literature, i.e., SNMM models that are past action and state independent also imply a marginal structural model, i.e. Assumption~\ref{assumption:LTV_factor_model}, (see e.g. Technical Point~21.4 of \cite{hernan2020causal}).
 We include it in our appendix for completeness and to abide to our notation.
-Thus instead of Assumption~\ref{assumption:LTV_factor_model} and Assumption~\ref{assumption:LTV_seq_exog}, one could impose the above two assumptions in this paragraph, which are more inline with the dynamic treatment regime literature.
+Thus instead of Assumptions \ref{assumption:LTV_factor_model} and \ref{assumption:LTV_seq_exog}, one could impose \eqref{eq:blip_seq_exog}--\eqref{eq:blip_baseline_outcomes}, which are more in line with the dynamic treatment effect literature.
 Our identification argument would then immediately apply.
 However, our assumptions are more permissive and flexible in their current form.
 For instance, unlike a full SNMM specification, our blip definition in Assumption~\ref{assumption:LTV_seq_exog} only requires that the blip effect is not modified by past actions, but potentially allows for modification conditional on past states that confound the treatment.
-However, the full SNMM model presented in this paragraph, precludes such effect modifications.
+However, the full SNMM model presented above precludes such effect modifications.